AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 The following operations are said to be *move* operations:

-- An assignment operation, where the target is a variable, a constant, or return object (see Ada RM 6.5) of an owning type.
+- An assignment operation, where the target is a variable, a constant, or return object (see Ada RM 6.5) of an owning type that is not an anonymous access-to-variable type.

   [Redundant: In the case of a formal parameter of an access type of mode **in out** or **out**, this includes all assignments to or from such a formal